CNES/S1Tiling/docs/files.rst

 Ground and sensor position in XYZ ECEF coordinates
 ++++++++++++++++++++++++++++++++++++++++++++++++++

+These XYZ ECEF are produced starting from S1Tiling 1.2 from precise orbit files.

 :Content:          Six bands 64 bits float image that contains ground pixel
                    coordinates and associated sensor position coordinates
                    expressed as XYZ cartesian pixels in `ECEF